Scheduling | By Duncan Haughey | Read time minutes

 - Define the tasks and activities using your scope statement

-- Sequence the activities identifying any dependencies
+- Sequence the activities and identify any dependencies

 - Group the tasks and activities into phases